Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Prompt Templates

 \section{Prompt Templates}

-We provide examples of different prompting strategies explored in our POC.
-Specifically, \cref{fig:pt_semia_ov}, \cref{fig:pt_semia_ov_cot}, \cref{fig:pt_semia_ov_sv}, and \ref{fig:pt_semia_ov_ac} present the open-vocabulary prompting, open-vocabulary with Chain-of-Thought \cite{kojima2022large}, open-vocabulary with self-verification \cite{weng2023large}, and zero-shot ICL with all class names \cite{jiang2405many}, respectively.
-Each template highlights a different way of guiding the LMM, ranging from unconstrained prediction to explanation-based reasoning and constrained selection.
-Finally, \cref{fig:pt_semia} presents our Post-Hoc Correction (POC) prompt, which incorporates the expert model’s top-$k$ predicted class names, the stitched few-shot visual exemplars, and confidence scores, followed by a re-ranking instruction.
+We provide examples of different prompting strategies in \cref{fig:pt_templates}, including open-vocabulary prompting, open-vocabulary with Chain-of-Thought \cite{kojima2022large} or self-verification \cite{weng2023large}, In-Context Learning (ICL) with all class names \cite{jiang2405many}.
+Finally, \cref{fig:mmICL-prompt} of the main paper presents our Post-Hoc Correction (POC) prompt, which incorporates the expert model’s top-$k$ predicted class names, their confidence scores, and the stitched few-shot visual exemplars, followed by a re-ranking instruction.
 Such multimodal prompts achieve the best performance on five VSR benchmarks, yielding significant gains over the few-shot expert model.
+We postpone the ablation study until \cref{tab:abl_POC_v2}.